pooja00123/E-Commerce/client/README.md

 Run command - npm install ngx-toastr

+# To install breadcrumb

+Run command - npm install xng-breadcrumb
+# Use -
+Import breadcrumb module in the module.ts you are using it then directly use <xng-breadcrumb></xng-breadcrumb> in .html file where you want to use.

 # To generate a component without test file

 ng g c <component name> --skip-tests